bjornbytes/RxLua/doc/README.md

 Arguments:

 - `accumulator` (`function`) - Accumulates the values of the original Observable.
-Will be passed the return value of the last call as the first argument and the current value as the second.
+Will be passed the return value of the last call as the first argument and the current values as the rest of the arguments.
 - `seed` (`*`) - A value to pass to the accumulator the first time it is run.

 Returns: